Curious to know more?

 Thankfully, my sister let me stay with here.
-Cheap rent and family member.
-Win.
-Win.
+Cheap rent.
+Thanks Kim!

 I began hanging out with a friend, Ana, an artist, who I had met years earlier, when I lived in this quonset hut warehouse space in downtown West Palm Beach, Florida.
 We hadn’t seen each other in a few years and she was good company–funny, smart, and motivational.